-The 2018 Virgin Money London Marathon celebrates the unique spirit of the world’s greatest marathon, showcasing the extraordinary stories of its runners, champions, volunteers and supporters through the Spirit of London campaign.
+The 2018 Virgin Money London Marathon celebrated the unique spirit of the world’s greatest marathon, showcasing the extraordinary stories of its runners, champions, volunteers and supporters through the Spirit of London campaign.

-On Race Day last year, millions of people around the world were moved by the sight of Swansea Harrier Matthew Rees helping David Wyeth down The Mall to the Finish Line.
-That moment encapsulated the unique spirit of the London Marathon and inspired our theme for 2018.
+On Race Day in 2017, millions of people around the world were moved by the sight of Swansea Harrier Matthew Rees helping David Wyeth down The Mall to the Finish Line.
+That moment encapsulated the unique spirit of the London Marathon.

 Wyeth and Rees were named as the first winners of the new Spirit of London award and they were followed by the announcement that former boxer Michael Watson - who completed the 2003 London Marathon 12 years after suffering severe brain injuries in a world title fight – would be the third recipient of the award.

 - Matthew Rees & David Wyeth: The moving footage of Matt stopping on The Mall to help David finish last year went viral and touched millions round the world.
 David has worked with medical experts to find out what went so wrong after his meticulous preparations and he has made that research available to all runners.

 - Michael Watson: In September 1991, Michael received life-threatening head injuries during a world title fight with Chris Eubank – a contest that is now one of the most famous in British boxing history.
 He was in a coma for 40 days and spent six years in a wheelchair but in April 2003 he completed the London Marathon, walking the route in six days and raising money for the Brain & Spine Foundation charity.